 The Defence Forces in Ireland is comprised of the Army, Air Corps, Naval Service and Reserve Defence Forces.
 If you have been injured, or a loved one has died, whilst delivering duties for any of these organisations, you may be eligible to claim military injury compensation.
+You can arrange to speak to one of our specialist solicitors today, or you can follow our advice below.

 Military personnel are like many other emergency service workers, such as firefighters and paramedics, in that they place their lives on the line to help keep others safe.
 Of course, this inevitably means there will be many unpredictable scenarios where it is impossible for an employer to safeguard individuals from harm’s way.
 For firefighters, this could include the collapse of building infrastructure whilst dealing with the fire.
 For paramedics, this could involve a highspeed collision whilst racing to the scene of an accident.
 For military staff, personnel on the frontline of a military operation may sadly be injured or lose their lives.